kgaughan/blog/content/esperanto-orthography.rst

    Esperanto.
 I'm not saying the language is bad either.
 I'm just saying the writing system could've been much better.

-   Nor am I proposing that this orthography be adopted, but simply showing how a small number of changes could have make the orthography much better.
+   Nor am I proposing that this orthography be adopted; I'm simply showing what effect a small number of changes would've had.

 The orthography of Esperanto is terrible.
 Not as bad as, say, English or French, but pretty bad.
 It needn't have been this way, though, as it's so